Mitigating crosstalk errors by randomized compiling: Simulation of the BCS model on a superconducting quantum computer: BCS hamiltonian in terms of Pauli matrices

-The BCS model for superconductivity couples electrons pairs known as Cooper pairs~\cite{Bardeen1957} through a phonon-mediated interaction~\cite{Anderson1959}.
-The effective Hamiltonian, obtained after eliminating the phonons can be written in the form~\cite{Yuzbashyan2005}:
+In this appendix, we show how to rewrite the standard hamiltonian for the BCS model for superconductivity in terms of spin operators.
+The BCS hamiltonian couples electrons pairs known as Cooper pairs~\cite{Bardeen1957} through a phonon-mediated interaction~\cite{Anderson1959}.
+The effective hamiltonian, obtained after eliminating the phonons can be written in the form~\cite{Yuzbashyan2005}:

-where $L$ is the number of energy levels, $c^{(\dagger)}_{j,\sigma}$ are the usual electronic creation (annihilation) operator acting on the energy level $j$ of energy $\epsilon_j$ and spin $\sigma\in\{\uparrow,\downarrow\}$.
-The first sum is the single-particle term while the second sum describes an effective coupling of strength $g$ between Cooper pairs.
-The Hamiltonian can be rewritten in terms of Pauli matrices (see Appendix \ref{ap:pauli} for a detailed derivation):
+where $L$ is the number of energy levels, \old{$c^{(\dagger)}_{j,\sigma}$ are the usual electronic creation (annihilation) operator}$c^{(\dagger)}_{j,\sigma}$ are the usual electronic annihilation (creation) operator acting on the energy level $j$ of energy $\epsilon_j$ and spin $\sigma\in\{\uparrow,\downarrow\}$.
+The coupling constant $g$ describes the effective interaction between Cooper pairs.\old{The first sum is the single-particle term while the second sum describes an effective coupling of strength $g$ between Cooper pairs.
+The hamiltonian can be rewritten in terms of Pauli matrices (see Appendix \ref{ap:pauli} for a detailed derivation):} Single electrons are trivially decoupled from the dynamics.
+We therefore restrict the study to the Cooper pairs' subspace.
+The latter mimic the statistics of hardcore bosons~\cite{Llano2007}, their action in terms of creation and annihilation operators is easily related to the algebra of Pauli matrices:

+where $\sigma_j^a$, $a\in \{x,y,z\}$, refers to the operator such that the Pauli matrix $\sigma^a$ is applied on the energy level $j$ and the identity operator on the other energy levels.
+The eigenstates $\ket{0},\ket{1}$ of $\sigma_j^z$ denote respectively the absence or presence of a Cooper pair on the energy level $j$.
+Using this transformation, the BCS hamiltonian can be recast as

-Note that, the interaction term rewritten using Pauli matrices does not suffer from long Pauli string terms scaling with the system size as it is usually the case for electrons due to the Jordan-Wigner transformation~\cite{Jordan1928,Ovrum2007} which ensures the antisymmetrization of the wavefunction.
+which is Eq.~(\ref{eq:BCS_pauli}).
+This rewriting in terms of Pauli matrices is closely related to the Anderson $1/2$-pseudo-spin model~\cite{Anderson1958}.
+The only difference being that the $z$-component of the pseudo-spin is defined as $\smash{S_j^z=-\frac{\sigma_j^z}{2}}$ where $j$ is the energy level index.
+Note that the interaction term rewritten using Pauli matrices does not suffer from long Pauli string terms scaling with the system size as it is usually the case for electrons due to the Jordan-Wigner transformation~\cite{Jordan1928,Ovrum2007} which ensures the antisymmetrization of the wavefunction.